I had an epiphany yesterday.

 Then I remembered something my father used to always say.
-The one bona fide truth of my papa san.
 People and their driving habits are an extension of their attitude toward life in general.
 I was able to verify that premise via 25 years of policing.
 It was and still is- inescapably true.

 I drive a large, 13 ton, box truck a few times a week.
 It is slow.
 Not once have I ever cut another driver off.
 People in autos are continually passing on the left and right, doing anything to get away from that truck.
 Often, they will pull out quickly instead of yielding.
 I understand all of that.
 That truck is very slow and it is simply a giant, moving obstruction that unnecessarily slows people down.